dhis2/dhis2-docs/src/commonmark/en/content/user/configure-metadata.md

 </tbody>
 </table>

-### Sampling past periods
+### Sampling previous periods

 Predictors can generate data values for periods that are in the past, present, or future.
-These values are based on data from the predicted period, and/or sampled data from periods prior to the predicted period.
+These values are based on data from the predicted period, and/or sampled data from periods previous to the predicted period.

 If you need data only from the same period in which the prediction is made, then you don't need to read this section.
-This section describes how to sample data from periods prior to the predicted period.
+This section describes how to sample data from periods previous to the predicted period.

 #### Sequential sample count

 <!--DHIS2-SECTION-ID:sequential_sample_count-->

-A predictor's *Sequential sample count* gives the number of immediate prior periods to sample.
-For example, if a predictor's period type is *Weekly* and the *Sequential sample count* is 4, this means to sample four prior weeks immediately preceding the predicted value week.
+A predictor's *Sequential sample count* gives the number of immediate previous periods to sample.
+For example, if a predictor's period type is *Weekly* and the *Sequential sample count* is 4, this means to sample four previous weeks immediately preceding the predicted value week.
 So the predicted value for week 9 would use samples from weeks 5, 6, 7, and 8:

 ![](resources/images/maintainence/predictor_sequential.png){.center width=50% }

-If a predictor's period type is *Monthly* and the *Sequential sample count* is 4, this means to sample four prior months immediately preceding the predicted value month.
+If a predictor's period type is *Monthly* and the *Sequential sample count* is 4, this means to sample four previous months immediately preceding the predicted value month.
 So the predicted value for May would use samples from weeks January, February, March, and April: